 Link Flight Trainer

 You might be surprised to learn that flight simulators didn’t start with the computer age.
-In fact, the first one was built out of a wooden barrel in 1910.
+In fact, the first was built out of a wooden barrel in 1910.
 The most popular early flight simulator was the Link Flight Trainer, built in nearby Binghamton beginning in 1929.

 The Link trainer, built by Edwin A. Link, was an engineering marvel.
 Link used an electrically driven pneumatic motion system to realistically simulate movement of flight.
 It is driven by inflatable leather bellows and a vacuum motor, which controlled the pitch (nose up or down), roll (wing up or down), and yaw (nose left or right).